 Alyssa Keel has worked as a social worker in both Canada and the U.S. for several years.
-Living in Toronto, Alyssa is mum to a rambunctious, curious, and loving two year-old boy and two-month old identical twin girls.
-During her high-risk mono mono twin pregnancy, Alyssa began blogging, an extension of her love of writing.
-Alyssa loves taking photos and impromptu dance parties with her son.
+Living in Toronto, Alyssa is a single mum to a rambunctious four-year- old boy and amazing two-year-old identical twin girls, one of whom has Cerebral Palsy.
+During her high risk mono-mono twin pregnancy, Alyssa began blogging, an extension of her love of writing.
+Alyssa loves taking photos and impromptu dance parties with her kids.
 Follow Alyssa and her family’s adventures at adventureswithmultiples.com.

 Here’s more tips on baby wearing from our Twiniversity Facebook fans!

 I never used a twin one, but I bought two Ergos and love them.
 I used the front carry when they were small, at 6 months, hip carry, and now I carry one on my back and have my arms free to pick up and put down the other one in or out of an umbrella stroller.
 We live in NYC so I always have to carry both of them at some point up and down stairs.
 They will be one year in two weeks.

 I did the twin Moby for a while.
 It worked great when they were small but by 6 months they were too big.

 I used a Sleepy Wrap at first and when they were too big to get together in it i used two Infantino Union Ergonomics — they are similar to the ergo.